Fullmeals.

 Step 9: Add Salt and Eggplant

-Add 1/2 teaspoon more of salt and 1/2 cup of diced eggplant.
+Add 1/2 teaspoon more of salt and 1/2 cup of eggplant.
 Cover again and cook until all the vegetables turn soft.

 Step 10: Prepare Tamarind Concentrate